The Role of the Local Authority and ILF Scotland as Funders of Self-directed Support

 However, it is helpful for self-funders to know that everyone in Scotland who is assessed as needing support for Personal Care and Personal Support, can receive this type of service free of charge, regardless of the person’s age, income or financial position.

 It might be possible that as a PA, you are employed by someone who is not funded by their Local Authority, which gives the employer greater flexibility over what support they might ask you to provide.
-However, the employer is still covered by the expectations of employment legislation in the UK.
+However, the employer is still covered by the expectations of employment law in the UK.

 Next steps